 IT is becoming more dynamic, based on virtual infrastructure both on-premise and off.
 This introduces significant complexity around self-service, governance and compliance, resource management, financial controls, and capacity planning.
-Cloud management and automation tools help maintain greater visibility and oversight across these disparate resources.
+Cloud management, automation, and enterprise resource planning (ERP) tools help maintain greater visibility and oversight across these disparate resources.

 Automation has been used discretely within enterprises, with different tools used by different teams for individual management domains.
 But today’s automation technologies (like Red Hat® Ansible® Automation Platform) are capable of automating assets across environments.
 Adding modern automation capabilities to multicloud environments limits the environment’s complexity while enhancing workload security and performance for traditional and cloud-native applications.

 Linux® containers give enterprises choices when it comes to public cloud vendors.
 Because containers package and isolate apps with their entire runtime environment, users can move the contained app between clouds while retaining full functionality.
 This gives enterprises the freedom to choose public cloud providers, based on universal standards (e.g. uptime, storage space, cost) instead of whether it will—or won’t—support your workload due to proprietary restrictions.

 This portability is facilitated by microservices, an architectural approach to writing software where applications are broken down into their smallest components, independent from each other.
 Containers—which are Linux—just happen to be the ideal place to run microservice-based apps.
 Together, they can be the key to taking your apps to any cloud.

 Multicloud helps enterprises avoid the pitfalls of single-vendor reliance.
 Spreading workloads across multiple cloud vendors gives enterprises flexibility to use (or stop using) a cloud whenever they want.
 There's nothing evil about having multiple clouds—in fact, it’s a good thing.
 And open source software magnifies that good.
 Our open hybrid cloud strategy, supported by our open source technologies brings a consistent foundation to any cloud deployment: public, private, hybrid, or multi.